But let’s get one thing straight.

 Every day will be a learning experience.

-Step outside your comfort zone and learn to enjoy their need for spontaneity and exploration, and accept them for how they are.
+Step outside your comfort zone, learn to enjoy their need for spontaneity and exploration, and accept them for how they are.